aneesh-shetye/RL/README.md

-This repository contains an implementation of Basic RL algorithms in OpenAI Gym environment.
+This repository contains an implementation of Basic RL algorithms in OpenAI Gym and other environments.

 | Name of environment | Algorithm used |
 |------|------|